p12h4/DF-Guide/Bedrock/Guide.md

 - Wandering Traders sell ink sacs with a damage value of 4

 - Leather Helmets with Efficiency 1 can be found in the tree room within Woodland Mansions

-- Black Glow Sticks can be found in a secret room within Woodland Mansions.
-The room contains a "Fake End Portal" and is completely hidden within the mansion's walls, with no visible indicators of its presence.
-This room always appears only on the mansion's first floor
 <br>